top of page

 HOW DO I PAY FOR THERAPY?

-Being an ethical therapist means providing you with the care you deserve, and insurance often gets in the way of providing you that care.
-To be in-network with insurance providers, I would be required to provide you a diagnosis and report certain treatment information.
-I feel that these disclosures, while legal, violate your right to privacy.
-And while diagnoses can be helpful, diagnosis can carry stigma, and I believe we can work through what you're experiencing largely without potentially harmful labels.
-Some insurance providers also set limits on which diagnoses they will cover and for how long they will cover your sessions.
+When I started my practice, I felt that being an ethical therapist meant providing the care that clients deserve, and I believed that insurance often gets in the way of providing you that care.
+For example, to bill insurance, I am required to provide diagnoses and report certain treatment information.
+I do still feel that these disclosures, while legal, violate a client's right to privacy.
+And that while diagnoses can be helpful, diagnosis can carry stigma, and I still believe in working through clients' experiences largely without potentially harmful labels.

 HOW DO I SCHEDULE AN APPOINTMENT?